 Family Festival

-Gather the whole family for enjoyment on the Quad!
-Sip on local beer and wine under the tasting tent as the kids dive into arts and crafts, tackle an obstacle course, or have their caricature drawn at the Family Festival.
-And don't forget to cool off with a sweet treat from the Netsin’s ice cream truck or make some new furry friends.
+Join us on the Quad for a rollicking good time … and bring the whole family!
+Dive into arts and crafts, tackle an obstacle course, and have your caricature drawn.
+Don't forget to cool off with a sweet treat from the Netsin’s ice cream truck and make some new furry friends from Lazy Acres Alpacas and My Little Farm.
 It's an event with fun for everyone!

 The Quad